hrhwilliams/EECS348_Lab-7/README.md

 ## To begin

 Create a fork of this repository through GitHub and then clone it locally.
-There is a `main.c` where your `main` function should be, and some header files already included.
+There is a `main.c` where your `main` function should be and some header files already included.
 You will have to implement any functions declared in the header files, but do not modify the function signatures as the tests are expecting those exact functions.